'You're beautiful!' - Locatelli a fitting hero for an Italy that has united a nation

 Already, there are rumours of a bid from Paris Saint-Germain, given sporting director Leonardo seems to love nothing more than signing players from Serie A, while talk of interest from Manchester City has once again resurfaced.

 After all, he probably would not have started Italy's opening two games were Marco Verratti not injured.
-The Gazzetta even joked that Mancini's only problem right now is figuring how to fit the PSG ace back into his line-up.
+The Gazzetta even joked that Mancini's only problem right now is figuring how to fit the PSG ace back into his line-up but with Italy having already secured their place in the last 16, the coach can afford to mix up his team in Sunday night's game against Wales.

 Locatelli, for his part, is merely hoping that "Marco can be back soon, because he is such a talented player who can make the difference for us".